History of the San Francisco 49ers: 1985–1987

 In the 1985 season, Roger Craig became the first NFL player to gain 1,000 yards rushing and 1,000 yards receiving in the same season.
 The 49ers were not as dominant as in 1984, however, and they settled for a 10–6 record, a wild card berth and a quick elimination from the playoffs when the New York Giants beat them 17–3.
 In addition, 1985 marked the appearance of newly acquired rookie Jerry Rice who would continue with the 49ers throughout the 1990s.

 When the 1986 season began, the 49ers were off and running with a 31–7 win over the Tampa Bay Buccaneers on opening day.
 But the win was costly; Joe Montana injured his back and was out for two months.
 Jeff Kemp became the starting quarterback, and the 49ers went 4–3–1 in September and October.
 Upon Montana's return, the 49ers caught fire, winning five of the last seven games, including a 24–14 win over the Los Angeles Rams, to clinch the NFC West title.
 However, the New York Giants defeated them again in the playoffs, 49–3.
 Montana was injured in the first half by a hit from the Giants' Jim Burt.

 During the strike-shortened 1987 season, the 49ers led the league with a 13–2 record, including a 41–0 rout of the Bears in Week 14, because it turned out that the latter's feared defense was vulnerable to Bill Walsh's short passing game.
 But San Francisco failed to win a playoff game for the third year in a row when they fell to the Minnesota Vikings 36–14.
-The loss to the Vikings was a stunning upset considering the 49ers that year were ranked #1 on both offense and defense, making them the odds-on favorite to go to the Super Bowl.
+The loss to the Vikings was a stunning upset considering the 49ers that year were ranked No. 1 on both offense and defense, making them the odds-on favorite to go to the Super Bowl.
 1987 marked the first of six seasons when the 49ers had two Hall of Fame quarterbacks on the roster: from 1987 through 1992, Montana's backup (and frequent replacement) was Steve Young.